emoor/emoor.github.io/projects.md

 -->

-### Identification and Estimation of Causal Intensive Margin Effects by Difference-in-Difference Methods
+### Identification and Estimation of Intensive Margin Effects by Difference-in-Difference Methods, *accepted for publication in the Journal of Causal Inference*

 This paper discusses identification and estimation of causal intensive margin effects.
 The causal intensive margin effect is defined as the treatment effect on the outcome of individuals